 Haiti was devastated by a 7.0 magnitude earthquake on Jan.
 12, 2010, the most violent earthquake in the country in 200 years.
 Much of the capital city of Port-au-Prince was destroyed.
 One and a half million people were displaced.
 Within days, DHS granted TPS to eligible Haitians who had been in the U.S. on or before the date of the earthquake.
 In 2011, eligibility was extended to people who came to the U.S. for humanitarian reasons in the year following the earthquake.

-Haiti and Haitian nationals continue to face chaos amid political unrest after the assassination of Haiti’s President , violence, corruption, widespread poverty, and food insecurity in a country still reeling from a devastating earthquake in 2010 and other disasters.
-TPS for Haiti continues for those that were designated TPS in 2011, and was re-designated on May 22, 2021 for new applicants, the former extension thanks to the ongoing Ramos v.
+Haiti and Haitian nationals continue to face chaos amid political unrest after the assassination of Haiti’s President, violence, corruption, widespread poverty, and food insecurity in a country still reeling from a devastating earthquake in 2010 and other disasters.
+TPS for Haiti continues for those that were designated TPS in 2011, and was again re-designated December 2022 for newer applicants, the former extension thanks to the ongoing Ramos v.
 Nielsen litigation.

 Honduras was designated for TPS under President Bill Clinton on Jan.
 5, 1999.
 In Oct.
 1998, Honduras was devastated by Hurricane Mitch, one of the most catastrophic hurricanes in modern history, with 150 mph winds and days of torrential rain.
 One-fifth of the Honduran population, 1.4 million people, were left homeless.
 More than 5,600 people were killed.
 Two-thirds of Honduras’ roads and bridges were destroyed, as well as banana, coffee and other agricultural plantations vital to the Honduran economy.
 The United Nations reported that Hurricane Mitch set Honduras back 20 years, both socially and economically.